d-krupke/AlgLab-WS2425-material/sheets/03_sat/exercises/01_k_centers/README.md

 > typically results in a stronger speedup effect.
 Most solvers offer an
 > interface to provide this solution as a **hint** or **warm start**.

+> [!IMPORTANT]
+>
+> Proving unsatisfiability is often significantly more challenging than finding
+> a feasible solution.
+When selecting a search strategy (e.g., up, down, binary,
+> etc.), the type of calls made to the SAT solver is far more important than the
+> number of calls.
+The optimal strategy can vary significantly depending on the
+> specific problem, so it is crucial to adapt your approach accordingly.
+> Additionally, if you progress sequentially from a feasible solution toward
+> infeasibility, you can recycle your SAT solver state, including previously
+> learned clauses, as the newly added constraints build on the existing ones.

 > [!TIP]
 >
 > <details>